1. Document version:

 Cobblestone Roads: You will ride on almost 1 km of cobblestone road.
 The first section is in Sønderborg.
 This section has a fairly flat surface structure.
 But you still have to be extra careful if it has been raining.
 The next long section is in Møgeltønder.
 This section consists of more rounded stones, which makes it harder to ride on.
 Again be extra careful if it has been raining.
 If you are not comfortable, at riding on cobblestone, get off your bike and walk.
 The sections are not longer than 640 m.
 So they will not take long to walk.
 There are some other very small sections of cobblestone.
 But they are not very long - about 20-50 m.
 Again, you have the responsibility to ride these cobblestone roads as safely as possible - according to your abilities to avoid injuries.
 These are the two longer stretches on route.
 Images from Google Streetview.

-Other hazards: In 2018 the riders came across some hazards that could not have been predicted.
+Other hazards: In 2018 and 19 the riders came across some hazards that could not have been predicted.
 In one place a cow had ventured out onto a paved cycle path.
 In another place a swanpair had made a nest right next to the gravel road.
 They were somewhat annoyed by cyclists passing by.
 In northern Jylland the National Forest and Land agency had put up some chains across the start of some of the gravel roads to prevent cars from entering.
 At the dyke of southern Jylland, you will meet sheep on the gravel road - as well as gates that have to be passed.
 Some of these gates are locked, so you have to get over them.
-We have to assume these kind of hazards will turn up on the route in 2019 as well as other unforeseeable hazards.
+We have to assume these kind of hazards will turn up on the route in 2020 as well as other unforeseeable hazards.
 Including some roadwork.
 So you have to be alert while riding and take the necessary steps to avoid getting injured.

 10. Race tracking:

 Make sure your SPOT tracker is set to 10 min tracking intervals in your account on the Findmespot.com website.